A geodesic interior-point method for linear optimization over symmetric cones: Computational results

-We compare (Figure~\ref{fig:shortvslong}) the total number of Newton steps {\tt longstep} and {\tt shortstep} execute to update an initial centered point $\hat w(\mu )$ to $\hat w(\frac{1}{1024} \mu)$.
-For each $n$, we compute the average number of steps executed by {\tt longstep} over twenty random problems.
+We compare (Figure~\ref{fig:shortvslong}) the total number of Newton steps {\tt longstep} and {\tt shortstep} execute to update an initial centered point $\hat w(\mu )$ to $\hat w(\frac{1}{k} \mu)$ where $k= 25000^2$.
+For each $n$, we compute the average number of steps executed by {\tt longstep} over twenty random problems semidefinite programs ($\coneName = \mathbb{S}^n_{+}$).
 The number of steps executed by {\tt shortstep} is independent of the problem instance, so no averaging is necessary.
-As shown, {\tt longstep} provides a significant constant-factor improvement over {\tt shortstep}.
-We also see {\tt longstep} only weakly depends on the specific instance, as the standard deviation of iterations is less than one.
-Finally, {\tt longstep} evidently reduces the centering parameter $\mu$ at a constant rate that decreases with increasing $n$.
-The algorithm {\tt shortstep} has this property by design.
+As shown, {\tt longstep} provides a significant improvement over {\tt shortstep}.
+We also see that {\tt longstep} enters a steady-state regime in which it reduces the centering parameter $\mu$ at a rate that is independent of $n$.

-We selected parameters for the algorithms as follows.
-For {\tt longstep}, we arbitrarily chose a divergence bound of $\beta = 100$, a recentering tolerance of $\alpha = 10$, and a final centering tolerance of $\epsilon = \frac{1}{10000}$.
-For the step size, we took $\gamma = \frac{1}{2}$, which corresponds to minimizing the 2nd-order Taylor expansion of divergence~(\Cref{sec:descent}).
-For {\tt shortstep}, we selected the centering-parameter update $k$ and the number of inner iterations $m$ using \Cref{thm:barrier} with the parameter values $(\beta, \epsilon) = (\frac{1}{2}, \frac{1}{10000})$.
+For {\tt longstep}, we chose a divergence bound $\beta$ that grows linearly with $n$; specifically, we took $\beta = 100 n$ where 100 is chosen arbitrarily and the dependence on $n$ is intended to compensate for the $\|\newton\|^2$-dependence of the divergence upper-bound $h_{ub}$.
+We chose a re-centering tolerance of $\alpha = 10$, and a final centering tolerance of $\epsilon = \frac{1}{200}$.
+For {\tt shortstep}, we selected the centering-parameter update $k$ and the number of inner iterations $m$ using \Cref{thm:barrier} with the parameter values $(\beta, \epsilon) = (\frac{1}{2}, \sqrt{\frac{1}{200}})$.